mattermost/docs/source/mobile/build-custom-mobile-apps.rst

 This approach is recommended for:

 - Organizations that want to customize their Mattermost Mobile Apps.
-- Customers using Mattermost Team Edition or Enterprise Edition servers that prefer to host their own push proxy server instead of using one of Mattermost’s hosted versions.
+- Customers using self-hosted Mattermost Team Edition or Enterprise Editions that prefer to host their own push proxy server instead of using one of Mattermost’s hosted versions.

 Deployment Options
 ------------------